oroinc/platform/src/Oro/Bundle/DataGridBundle/Resources/doc/backend/extensions/totals.md

-  -- **label** can be just a text or translation placeholder (***not required***) -- **query** data aggregation SQL query (***not required***) -- **formatter** backend formatter that will process the column value -- -- available values: date, datetime, decimal, integer, percent
+  -- **label** can be just a text or translation placeholder (***not required***) -- **query** data aggregation SQL query (***not required***) -- **formatter** backend formatter that will process the column value -- available values: date, datetime, decimal, integer, percent -- if you add "label" and "query" config, but query aggregation returns nothing -> total's cell will be empty -- generally they'll be shown as "`<label>: <query result>`" -- total config can be taken from another total row with **extend** parameter.

-  -- if you add "label" and "query" config, but query aggregation returns nothing -> total's cell will be empty -- generally they'll be shown as "`<label>: <query result>`"
+  -- **per_page** parameter switch data calculation only for current page data -- if **hide_on_full_dataset** is true, then this total row will be hidden on full data set.